typisttech/sunny/README.txt

 = Features =

 * Blacklist IP if attempt to login with bad username, e.g.: `Admin` & `Administrator`
-* Automatically clears corresponding CloudFlare caches whenever a post is updated, commented or trashed.
+* Automatically clears corresponding CloudFlare caches whenever a post/page/media attachment is updated, commented or trashed.
 * Purge your entire CloudFlare cache manually
 * Purge your a URL cache manually
 * Test your CloudFlare API key